You can configure your Safeguard for Privileged Sessions (SPS) cluster in the following ways:

 The figure above is an example of an SPS cluster configured as follows:

-- There are two Managed host nodes (Managed host node 1 and 2).
+- There are two Managed host nodes (Managed host node 1 and 2), each configured with a Search minion role.

-- The Central Management node is connected to the two Managed host nodes.
+- The Central management node is connected to the two minion nodes.

-- The Managed host nodes fetch their configuration from the Central management node, and merge it into their own configuration.
+- The minion nodes fetch their configuration from the Central management node, and merge it into their own configuration.

-The Central management node and the connected Managed host nodes require different configuration settings as described in the table below:
+The Central management node with a Search master role and the connected Managed host nodes with Search minion roles require different configuration settings as described in the table below:

 |Role||Use and configuration settings|